juramaia98/biostats-with-R/README.md

-# biostats-with-R
+# Biostats with R

-A small repo to host my content for the 2020 Bat Workshop (Osmania University, Hyderabad).
-Not really for the use of anyone apart from myself, just for the handout (http://rpubs.com/sleepybats/549687) and for my own reference.
+A small repo to store content for the IWTBTEC (crazy acronym I can never remember), Jan 2020.
+You can find the handout here, and the instructional video running through installing R and RStudio.